mitkox/AzureTerraformWorkshop/challenges/03-terraformcount/README.md

 Now that we have created a baseline we will update it to scale using the count parameter:

-Be sure to update the value of the `name` variable:
+Be sure to update the value of the `name` variable in `variables.tf`:

 ```hcl
 variable "name" {